VirtusLab/besom/README.md

 `project.scala` is the file containing your dependencies.

-`Main.scala` is the entrypoint for your pulumi infrastructre as code.
+`Main.scala` is the entrypoint for your infrastructure as code.
 Resources created in `Pulumi.run{ ... }` block will be created by pulumi.

 ## Setting up the code editor